The best way to pursue a music career is by starting with a music theory class.

 What is Music Theory Class?

 Music theory classes are designed to teach you the elements of music and how to apply them.
-These foundational building blocks help you create, perform, write, and listen to music on a deeper level.
+These fundamental elements help you create, perform, write, and listen to music on a deeper level.
 Taking a music theory class is a good idea, and often required, if you want to pursue a career in music.

 What is Music Theory Class in High School?